genomearchitect/genomearchitect.github.io/_pages/users-guide.md

 The Annotator Panel grants curators easy access to the genome with a series of functions and tabs.

 * At the top of the panel, a drop down menu allows users to switch between Apollo instances for all available organisms.
+* The icon of 2 links in a chain, located to the left of the drop-down menu, indicate an option for curators to share with collaborators their location in the genome as a permanent link.
+Apollo will display the visible region, tracks and highlights that were displayed at the time the URL link was captured.
 * The box located to the right of the drop down menu allows users to navigate to a specified reference sequence.
 * A button with the icon in the form of a person and the curator's username allows users to update their password.
 * The exit icon on the upper right corner allows curators to logout of Apollo.